vdamewood/siliko/Readme.md

 The library may be copied, modified, and distributed under the terms of the GNU Lesser General Public License version 3 or later.
 See the file LGPL-3.0.txt for details.
-The text and interface programs may be copied, modified, and distributed under the terms of the GNU General Public License version 3 or later.
+The interface programs may be copied, modified, and distributed under the terms of the GNU General Public License version 3 or later.
 See the file GPL-3.0.txt for details.

 Siliko has some level of extendability.
 Using its default components, Siliko supports infix-notation arithmatic expressions with the following features: